• Skip to primary navigation

 St. Elder and St. Germain liqueur are two brands that make elderflower liqueurs (alcohol based) that are widely found at many liquor stores.

-Many claim a lot health benefits from elderflowers and elderflower tea (dried elderflowers) such as helping respiratory health, inflammation, diabetes, and more; however, there has not been any strong evidence for the health claims surrounding elderflowers.
+Many claim a lot health benefits from elderflowers and elderflower tea (dried elderflowers) such as helping respiratory health, inflammation, diabetes, and more; however, there has not been any strong evidence for elderflower health claims.

 From a culinary and food perspective, the FDA classifies elderflowers as a GRAS (generally recognized as safe) ingredient along with other herbs and spices such as chamomile, all spice, cinnamon, etc.